-As you can see, only the top earner made more than $50, and to do so they had to complete over 14,000 tasks!
+Only the top earner had made more than $50 in the last week , and to do so they had to complete over 14,000 tasks!
 On the day I completed this review (29th April 2019), I also looked at the daily chart, and only one user had made more than 10 Dollars – for doing nearly 3000 tasks!

 Hive Work Payouts

-Despite the low rates, I’ve no reason to suggest that Hive work is a scam and doesn’t pay out.
-It didn’t take me long to find a HiveMicro payment proof from a quick online search.
+Despite the low rates, it didn’t take me long to find a HiveMicro payment proof from a quick online search.

-Payment is by PayPal or Bitcoin, and you can set your payment threshold as low as two Dollars – a good job when the rates are so low.
 HiveMicro pays out weekly on a Tuesday.
+Payment is by PayPal or Bitcoin, and you can set your payment threshold as low as two Dollars.
+This is a good job when the rates are so low but PayPal fees and withdrawal options could easily wipe out most of the amount earned.